kentcb/PCLMock/Doc/generating-mocks.md

 ## Supported Members

-The code generator supports everything that **PCLMock** itself supports:
+The code generator (regardless of which front-end is used) supports everything that **PCLMock** itself supports:

 * `get`-only properties
 * `set`-only properties